St George's House,

 Lion.
 Inscribed in gold on the pediment are the words 'Deus Vult', being the Crusaders motto.

-When St George's closed, the Memorial was relocated to St Mary's Church in Westcliffe Terrace and later to St Andrew's Police
+When St George's closed, the Memorial was relocated to St Mary's Church in Westcliffe Terrace then to St Andrew's Police

 A further memorial in memory of those from St George's who lost their lives in the Second World War was erected by the Old Boys

-and Girls, Easter 1947, this memorial has recently been refurbished (see photo below).
+and Girls, Easter 1947, this memorial has recently been refurbished and is also cared for by the Ripon Museum (see photo below)

 Thirty Seven old boys from St George's served during the First World War and of these, 10 gave their lives.